Haiti has been in the news recently.

 Haitian president Jovenel Moïse was assassinated.

-And a country with a difficult history looks set for more of same.
+A country with a particularly difficult history - looks set for more of same.

 However, I have a special place in my heart for Haiti.

 In the 1990's - we created a rug factory in Haiti.